Environment Configuration

 Both paths go through a confirm dialog.
 Import is replace, not merge — a variant that exists in the DB but not in the file gets dropped.

-Because the target is always the file in the currently open worktree, the normal workflow is:
+Because the target is always the file in the currently open branch, the normal workflow is:

 - Iterate on